The Dream Fund provides modest grants to University of Minnesota students on any system campus enrolled in a degree-seeking program and who:

 You must submit with your application:

 - A Budget Worksheet form (pdf) including information about the semester you are requesting funding and the two previous semesters.
 The purpose of this form is to document financial need, so please fill this out as completely as possible.
 If you have questions, please email [email protected].

 - Documentation of the emergency, including receipts of payment.

 - Any other documents that support your financial need, including medical bills or financial documents.
 You can block out personal information like a social security number or account numbers.

-- Complete the online application and upload the Budget Worksheet and other documentation here.
+- Complete the online application and upload the required documentation and worksheet.

 You can contact us at [email protected] to ask questions.

 These organizations are also available if you would like to talk to someone before you apply:

 - Multicultural Center for Academic Excellence